Why avoid dairy? How?

 The facts about dairy go beyond “lactose intolerance”.
 Lactose is a sugar (glucose + galactose) in dairy that requires an enzyme in the small intestine called lactase.
 Some people, particularly ageing people, may produce little lactase.
 They are lactase-deficient.
 Other people may have been born with a lactase deficiency.
 Some people tolerate raw dairy better than pasteurized dairy, which is depleted of enzymes during the processing.
 Some people tolerate goat or sheep dairy better than cow’s dairy.
 Without the nutrients found in raw dairy, pasteurized, cow’s dairy tends to form acids in the blood and tissues.
 An acidic environment can harbour pathogens, toxins, and lead to weight gain.

-If you value your health, if you are not in good health, why not try avoiding dairy for a week, and then see how you feel?
+If you are not in good health, why not try avoiding dairy for a week, and then see how you feel?
 Dr. Peter D’Adamo, in his book “Eat Right 4 Your Type“, advises avoiding dairy, particularly if you have blood type A. On the other hand, blood type B is better able to digest dairy, particularly goat’s dairy or sheep dairy, according to blood type eating.
 Dr. Michael Klaper, MD, a vegan, describes why to avoid dairy in this two-minute video here.

 Substitutes for dairy

 Almond, soy or coco milk are easy substitutes for cow’s milk.
+Legumes also have calcium.
 Soy milk is particularly suitable for blood type A, according to blood type eating.
 For some people, though not for everybody, goat or sheep dairy (cheese or yogurt) can also be healthy substitutes for cow’s cheese or yogurt, depending on their additives and the process.
 Some people are more sensitive to dairy, including goat or sheep dairy, than others.
 Listen to your body.

 You can easily test your own sensitivity to all dairy.
 First, avoid all dairy for one to three weeks.
 Then try goat or sheep cheese, such as feta cheese, if available, else cow’s dairy.
 Listen to your body.
 How do you respond?
 Does it cause you mucus in your sinus, indigestion, bloating, stomach pains, excess gas, constipation, or diarrhea?
 Even if you have drunk milk or eaten cheese since your childhood, you may still be sensitive or even intolerant to dairy without knowing it.